"The Gravity of Intention: From Manifestation to Inner Awakening"

 But what if this is still not the whole story?

-Chapter Nine: “Cheng” (Sincerity/Integrity): A Forgotten Ultimate Power
+Chapter Nine: “Cheng”: A Forgotten Ultimate Power

-The ancients’ answer is the character “诚 (chéng).”
+The ancients’ answer is the character “誠” (chéng).

 When a person reaches the state of “chéng,” their “intention” no longer needs to be “set” or “purified.”
 Every thought, every breath, naturally emits the same frequency.
 They themselves become a powerful and harmonious signal tower.

-“Bù chéng wú wù” can be understood on two levels.
+“不诚无物” can be understood on two levels.

-The second level is even more profound: if it does not originate from a “chéng” heart, then even if you obtain some external “things” (like wealth, status) through skill and luck, these things cannot bring you true satisfaction.
+The second level is even more profound: If it does not originate from a “chéng” heart, then even if you obtain some external “things” (like wealth, status) through skill and luck, these things cannot bring you true satisfaction.
 They are illusory and cannot be held onto.

-This is precisely what Confucianism means by “A noble person focuses on the root; when the root is established, the Way (Tao) emerges.”
+This is what Confucianism calls “The gentleman devotes himself to the root; when the root is established, the Way is born.”
 The “root” is that “chéng” self.
-When this “root” is established, the “Way”—those external achievements, harmonious relationships, abundant life—that you once eagerly sought, will naturally grow like fruit on a tree.
+When this “root” is established, the “Way” that you once eagerly sought—external achievements, harmonious relationships, abundant life—will naturally grow like fruit on a tree.

 Their purpose is to help us cultivate “chéng.”